jakie smary do gumy

 Krytox GPL 205 Non-flammable grease

-High-quality non-flammable grease approved for contact with oxygen, white, clean, non-toxic, non-reactive.
+High quality non-flammable grease approved for contact with oxygen, white, clean, non-toxic, non-reactive.
 Compatible with rubber.

-Molykote HP-300 PFPE grease for extreme conditions - 500g
+Molykote HP-300 Extreme Condition PFPE Grease - 500g

-What should you avoid when lubricating rubber?
+What to avoid when lubricating rubber?

 rubber oils